JackyFWong/dotfiles/README.md

 dotfiles for personal use. dotfiles are custom user configuration files.
 They usually start with a period, hence the name.
 I've included reasoning as to why I use what.

-I use i3 on Antergos with Xfce4 programs as needed.
+I use i3 on Antergos with Xfce4 services because I'm too lazy to install stuff individually.
 Running on a Thinkpad X1 Carbon (gen. 5).

 Always improving for better looks and productivity.
 Always learning.